Gizra/biblio/README.txt

 Requirements:
 =============
-Drupal 4.7.x.
-(There is a separate version for Drupal 4.6.x available).
+Drupal 6.x

 Installation:
 =============
-Create a directory called biblio in the modules directory, then place all of the files packaged with this module in that directory.
+Create a directory called biblio in the sites/all/modules directory, then place all of the files packaged with this module in that directory.

 This module will auto-install the required database tables the first time you enable it on the admin/modules page.
-(A biblio.mysql file is supplied if you wish to manualy install the tables.)
 This will also setup a number of pre-defined publication types.
 These types can be changed or deleted on the admin/settings/biblio/types page.